jupyterlite/jupyterlite/docs/quickstart/embed-repl.md

 ## Embedding the REPL on another website

-Once you have a JupyterLite dpeloyment ready to use, you can embed the REPL on any website with the following code snippet:
+Once you have a JupyterLite deployment ready to use, you can embed the REPL on any website with the following code snippet:

 ```html